Tadashi Yoyogi

-Tadashi Yoyogi (代々木忠, Yoyogi Tadashi) is a Japanese director of pink film and adult videos (AV).
+Tadashi Yoyogi (代々木忠, Yoyogi Tadashi) (born March 18, 1938)is a Japanese director of pink film and adult videos (AV).
 He is known as the "Father of Japanese Adult Video" and has been credited with establishing the model in his early work for many of the adult videos produced since.

 Life and career

 Tadashi Yoyogi was born in Fukuoka Prefecture, Japan on March 18, 1938.
 For a time he was a manager of an ikebana flower-arranging shop but then joined the pink film company World Eiga in 1963.
 He started directing first for the small Prima Project (Purima Kikaku) company and then with Watanabe Pro from 1974.
 His first movie as a director was Memoirs of a Girl of Pleasure (ある少女の手記・快感) which appeared in 1972.
 Yoyogi and other young directors were able to bring a new direction to pink film and soon established themselves next to the veteran directors.
 The Japanese Movie Database entry for Yoyogi lists 9 films with Prima and another 26 with Watanabe Pro up to the beginning of 1981.

 By 1980 in Japan, market penetration of the VCR was only about 1% and the market for home videos was small but growing and a number of companies started up about this time to take advantage of the new opportunities.
 Yoyogi directed his first adult video (AV) in November 1981 and soon afterwards founded his own company, Athena Eizou.
 That first video, April of Lust (淫欲のうずき, Inyoku no Uzuki), starred Kyōko Aizome, and it marked her debut in AV as well.
 Aizome and Yoyogi would go on to collaborate on a number of other softcore and hardcore projects in the next few years including the August 1982 theatrical film Karei Naru ai no Henreki Aizome Kyōko directed by Yoyogi for Joy Pack Film as well as the March 1983 Joy Pack release Kyōko Aizome's Somber Reminiscence.

 Because the new medium of video was cheap and the equipment more portable, a new range of possibilities opened up to the AV director which Yoyogi was the first to take full advantage of.
 He began his popular AV series Document: The Onanie in 1982, shot in the pseudo-documentary style with an interview with the actress that would become a major component in many subsequent adult videos.
 The series used real sex and amateur performers to shed light on the "hidden sex life of Japan."
 When Onanie became a surprise success, investors started to move into the new media of adult video and a number of other companies were formed.